keyboard_arrow_down

 Extrusion technology

 Extrusion is usually a fully automated process with continuous dimension checks and automatic machine adjustment.
 This makes it possible to manufacture a wide variety of products from simple tubes and rods to extremely complex window profiles.
-The extrusion also enables the manufacturing of very large products or practically endless profiles for use in for instance off-shore cables.
+The extrusion also enables the manufacturing of practically endless profiles for use in air-handling units, water filtration systems and wind turbines, to name but a few.

 A process with indefinite possibilities